 Troubleshoot SAML SSO

-For version 8.1.0 of Splunk Enterprise and version 8.0.2007 of Splunk Cloud, various logging categories for the SAML authentication scheme have changed.
+For version 8.1.0 of Splunk Enterprise and version 8.0.2007 of Splunk Cloud Platform and higher, various logging categories for the SAML authentication scheme have changed.
 Following is a summary of the changes:

 - The `AuthenticationManagerSAML` category name has been changed to `AuthenticationProviderSAML`.